This operation removes a diseased section of the rectum and sigmoid colon. Doctors use it to treat the following conditions:

 There are five main steps to this surgery.

-Once the laparoscope is in place, the surgeon will make five or six more small incisions in the abdomen.
-Surgical instruments will be placed through these 5-millimeter to 10- millimeter incisions to complete the surgery.
+Once the laparoscope is in place, the surgeon will make five or six more small (5-10 millimeter) cuts to make room for the surgical tools.

-The bowel is attached to the abdominal wall by a layer of tissue called the "mesentery," which also contains the main blood vessels (arteries) that supply blood to the left side of the colon and rectum.
-These arteries will be carefully cut and closed.
-Your surgeon will free the sigmoid colon and part of the rectum from the mesentery, and cut away the diseased tissue.
-This part of the mesentery will later be removed with the diseased bowel.
+The bowel is attached to the abdominal wall by a layer of tissue called the mesentery, which also contains the main blood vessels (arteries) that take blood to the left side of the colon and rectum.
+Your surgeon will cut and close them.
+Then he’ll free the sigmoid colon and part of the rectum from the mesentery, and cut away the diseased tissue.
+Later, he’ll remove this part of the mesentery with the diseased bowel.